 How many sticks a stick breaker could break if a stick breaker could break sticks depends on if those sticks are breakable!
 And it turns out sticks are fake-able.
 My least favorite thing about science is competition – I feel it often inhibits scientific progress – but sometimes in biochemistry you want competition – competitive inhibitors to inhibit unwanted enzymatic progress!
 (Looking at you proteases).
 I love enzymes (biochemical reaction speeder-uppers) – but there’s a time and a place for them – and protein purification is not the time nor the place for promiscuous protein-chewers (proteases) to act.
 So we add protease inhibitors when harvesting the cells containing the protein we want to purify before we break them open.
-But there are many types and uses for enzyme inhibitors and I want to tell you some more about them.
+Enzyme inhibitors (different ones) are also useful when cancer-causing mutations cause enzymes to go rogue, like the case of Gleevec being used to target an overactive fusion kinase in a form of leukemia.
+And they can be useful to target viral enzymes, such as Paxlovid inhibiting SARS-CoV2’s main protease (MPro), preventing the virus from cutting up its long poly protein precursor to make functional individual proteins.
+These are just a few of the many types and uses for enzyme inhibitors.

 The “general scheme” for a “simple” biochemical reaction is that you have some starting molecules (reagent(s)) that are comfy-ish and you turn them into altered molecules (product(s)) that are more comfy.
 But along the way you have to go through a really uncomfortable state (transition state) – if you imagine snapping a stick, the transition state is that really tense moment right before the stick breaks.